simonsobs/sodetlib/docs/operations/complex_impedance.rst

 Operation
 -----------
 The complex impedance measurement consists of two parts.
-First, measuring the superconducting and overbiased transefer functions.
+First, measuring the superconducting and overbiased transfer functions.
 This only needs to be done once per cooldown, and then the results can be used for any Ztes measurement.
 Then we measure the transfer functions while the detectors are in transition.